November 6. Today's Birthdays

 Sergey Nurtayev (born in 1974) – the Extraordinary and Plenipotentiary Ambassador of Kazakhstan to Italy, Malta, and San Marino.

-The Almaty city native graduated from the Law Faculty at the Al-Farabi Kazakh State University in 1998, the Russian Public Administration Academy under the Russian President, majoring in public and municipal administration in 2007.
+Born in Almaty city, he graduated from the Law Faculty at the Al-Farabi Kazakh State University in 1998, the Russian Public Administration Academy under the Russian President, majoring in public and municipal administration in 2007.

 Nurzhan Dzholdasbekov (born in 1974) – a member of the Supreme Court Council of Kazakhstan.

-Born in Chimkent region, he graduated from the Buketov Karaganda State University.
+Born in Chimkent region, he graduated from the Buketov Karaganda State University to be a lawyer in 1997.

 Between 2016 and 2019, he acted as the justice of the Supreme Court of Kazakhstan.